anonim-01/documentation/content/applications/finance/fiscal_localizations/brazil.rst

    * - :guilabel:`Brazil - Accounting Reports`
      - `l10n_br_reports`
      - Adds a simple tax report that helps check the tax amount per tax group in a given period of time.
-Also adds the P&L and BS adapted for the Brazilian market.
+Also adds the P\&L and BS adapted for the Brazilian market.
    * - :guilabel:`Avatax Brazil`
      - `l10n_br_avatax`
      - Add Brazilian tax calculation via Avatax and all necessary fields needed to configure Odoo in